RenderKit/embree/doc/src/compilation.md

 + `EMBREE_MAX_ISA`: Select highest supported ISA (SSE2, SSE4.2, AVX,
   AVX2, AVX512, or NONE).
 When set to NONE the EMBREE_ISA_* variables can be used to enable ISAs individually.
-By default the option is set to AVX2.
+By default, the option is set to AVX2.

 + `EMBREE_ISA_SSE2`: Enables SSE2 when EMBREE_MAX_ISA is set to
   NONE.
-By default this option is turned OFF.
+By default, this option is turned OFF.

 + `EMBREE_ISA_SSE42`: Enables SSE4.2 when EMBREE_MAX_ISA is set to
   NONE.
-By default this option is turned OFF.
+By default, this option is turned OFF.

 + `EMBREE_ISA_AVX`: Enables AVX when EMBREE_MAX_ISA is set to NONE.
-By default this option is turned OFF.
+By default, this option is turned OFF.

 + `EMBREE_ISA_AVX2`: Enables AVX2 when EMBREE_MAX_ISA is set to
   NONE.
-By default this option is turned OFF.
+By default, this option is turned OFF.

 + `EMBREE_ISA_AVX512`: Enables AVX-512 for Skylake when
   EMBREE_MAX_ISA is set to NONE.
-By default this option is turned OFF.
+By default, this option is turned OFF.

-+ `EMBREE_GEOMETRY_TRIANGLE`: Enables support for trianglegeometries
-  (ON by default).
++ `EMBREE_GEOMETRY_TRIANGLE`: Enables support for triangle geometries (ON by default).

 + `EMBREE_GEOMETRY_QUAD`: Enables support for quad geometries (ON by